rifqime/snugtales/README.md

 - Next.js
 - Anthropic's Claude AI for story generation
-- Replicate for image generation
+- FAL for image generation
 - Supabase for database and storage

 ## Getting Started